-Electrical muscle stimulation as whole body training – Multicenter study on the use of full body EMS in fitness centres
+// Study on the use of full-body EMS in fitness centres

 (VATTER, J., University of Bayreuth, 2003; publication AVM Verlag, Munich 2010).

-The objective of this paper was to discover whether positive changes with regard to strength, anthropometry, body awareness, mood, general health factors, back pain and incontinence can be realized through the use of electrically stimulated whole body training in a field test.
+The objective of this paper was to discover whether positive changes with regard to strength, anthropometry, body awareness, mood, general health factors, back pain and incontinence can be realized through the use of electrically stimulated full-body (or whole body) training in a field test.

-The 12 training units were carried out on a twice weekly basis with the following training parameters: pulse duration/interval 4 s/4 s, 85 Hz, rectangular pulses, pulse width 350 s.
-An approximately 25-minute training session with static exercise positions followed an habituation period totaling 10-15 minutes.
+The 12 training units were carried out on a twice-weekly basis with the following training parameters: pulse duration/interval 4 s/4 s, 85 Hz, rectangular pulses, pulse width 350 s.
+An approximately 25-minute training session with static exercise positions followed a habituation period totalling 10-15 minutes.
 The training session concluded with a five-minute relaxation program (pulse duration 1 s, pulse interval 1 s, 100 Hz, rectangular pulses, pulse width 150 s).